CHum2025/CHum2025.github.io/README.md

-# neusymbridge.github.io
+# CHum2025.github.io
-Home Page of the Bridging Neurons and Symbols for NLP and Knowledge Graphs Reasoning workshop
+Home Page of the Computational Humor workshop